 Note: Credit for one-half of a full-year course may be granted and in such cases a seventh character will augment the course identification code.
-Addition of the digit "(1)" represents completion of the fall term portion of the course while the addition of the digit "(2)" denotes completion of the winter term portion.
+Addition of the digit "(1)" represents completion of the fall term portion of the course while the addition of the digit "(2)" denotes completion of the winter term portion for all two term courses.
+Similarly, for four term courses, the addition of the digit (1) represents the first Fall and first Winter terms combined, while the addition of the digit (2) denotes the second Fall and second Winter terms combined.
+Students taking ATE101 or students who have transferred from RMC Saint-Jean will receive an In Progress (IP) on their transcript for ATE101(1) until such time that they have successfully completed the entire course.
+Students taking ATE301 will receive an In Progress (IP) on their transcript for ATE301(1) until such time that they have successfully completed the entire course.